Botanical Ingredient

 Why We Use It

-The elder is the most complete medicinal plant I grow.
+The elder is the most complete botanical plant I grow.
 Flowers in spring, berries in late summer — two distinct harvests from one shrub, each with its own profile and use.
-I was drawn to elderberry for its skin applications as much as its immune reputation.
+I was drawn to elderberry for its skin care applications as much as its wellness reputation.
 The anthocyanins in the berries transfer beautifully into oil infusions, and the flavonoids in the flowers have a long tradition in European skincare — elder flower washes for complexion were recorded as far back as the 16th century.
 Growing an elder feels like tending something with genuine historical weight, and I find that meaningful.